decentralized-identity/labs-anonymous-multi-signature-verifiable-credentials/examples/zkmap-demo/README.md

 ## 원본 프로젝트 정보

-This demo implements the Setup Phase of the Anonymous Multi-Party Approval Protocol for Verifiable Credentials.
+This demo implements the Setup Phase of zkMAP (Zero-Knowledge Multi-party Approval Protocol) for Verifiable Credentials.
 It demonstrates creating a DID for a Semaphore group (not individual members) and publishing the group information in the DID Document.

 ## Features